Risk-team icon

 • The shopper has returned the goods, or you have failed to deliver the goods.

-You can accept the chargeback in your Adyen Customer Area.
-Once you accept, and the defense period has expired, the final status will be Lost and the dispute cycle ends.
+You can accept the chargeback in your Customer Area.
+When you accept the dispute, and the defense period has expired, the final status will be Lost and the dispute cycle ends.
 To indicate that you have accepted, the journal line DisputeDefensePeriodEnded will be booked.

 Defend disputes where you have evidence that the transaction is valid, or the transaction amount is high.
 If you defend the chargeback, the dispute will move through the entire cycle which will be a lengthy, and possibly costly, process.